What is your immune system?

 - Avoiding pharmaceutical drugs.
 When you take pharmaceutical drugs, they are designed to fix an immediate problem you might have in your body.
 For example, if you suffer from acid reflux, then you will be prescribed Omeprazole.
 This drug stops acid reflux completely, whilst you might get immediate relief, it is not a long-term solution.
 To heal yourself, you must get to the cause of your acid reflux.
 Taking pharmaceutical drugs alter the natural systems within your body and can cause damage to your gut when you take multiple tablets over long periods of time.

 - Being too clean.
 If you are constantly washing and cleaning everything, then you are not allowing low doses of dirt and germs to enter your body.
 We need to have small amounts of harmful microbes to enter our body to allow our warriors to work out how to deal with them should they come back in abundance.
 Over washing using detergents could have an opposite effect on your health.
 This is because of the chemicals that make up detergents that will enter your body inside.
+Wearing face coverings will also lower the immune system, as you are reducing the amount of natural viral and bacterial particles to enter your body.
+These microbes make up an important part of your immune system.
+Did you know there are more viral particles in the biosphere than stars in our night sky?

 - Living inside with digital devices surrounded you.
 The worst thing as humans is for us to sit around inside houses with little nature and high radio waves.
 Radio waves are emitted by mobile phones, wifi routers, computers, Bluetooth and many more.
 Science has proven that low-frequency Electromagnetic fields can lower the immune system.
 The best place you can be as much as you can is outside.
 Look for green.
 Anything green is a good place to start.
 If it’s green, then there will be trillions of microbes you.